 Four Areas Restaurant Owners Should Understand

-As a restaurant owner, it is your responsibility to familiarize yourself with state and federal employee laws, such as those pertaining to minimum wage, overtime, and tips.
-Here is a basic overview of employer responsibilities, which every new restaurant owner should be familiar.
+As a restaurant owner, it is your responsibility to familiarize yourself with state and federal employment laws, such as those pertaining to minimum wage, overtime, and tips.
+Here is a basic overview of employer responsibilities, which every new restaurant owner should be familiar with.
 Failure to comply with these rules can result in hefty fines from local, state and federal authorities.

 One area in the restaurant business you do not want to skimp is insurance.
 Insurance can protect you and your business for a myriad of problems, from broken equipment to liability lawsuits.
 Depending on where you live, you will need certain types of insurance for your restaurant.
 You will also need to carry certain types of insurance to satisfy your bank loans and mortgage.